 Can you use coconut sugar in place of white sugar or vice versa?

 Coconut sugar’s flavor and color make it an unsuitable replacement for white sugar in applications that require sweetness and nothing more.
 For example, you would not use coconut sugar to replace white sugar in light-colored baked goods or beverages.

-When should you use coconut sugar and when should you use white sugar?
+When should you use coconut sugar?
+And when should you use white sugar?

-Use coconut sugar in darker colored applications and ones where its flavor will not interfere with the other flavors of the dish.
+Use coconut sugar in darker-colored applications and ones where its flavor will not interfere with the other flavors of the dish.
 For example, it can be used as a substitute for light or dark brown sugar or in chocolate cakes.
 You can also use it as a raw sugar replacement to sweeten beverages like coffee or tea.
 Use white sugar in dishes that are supposed to have a light color.
-For example, you could use it in lighter colored cakes or cookies.
+For example, you could use it in lighter-colored cakes or cookies.